leecher1337/ntvdmx64/ntvdmpatch/src/gitpatch/README.md

    CRLF, a Unix/LF checkout produces LF — falling back to `crlf` when the sniff is inconclusive).

+   If the new patch belongs to an *earlier* tier than what currently sits at HEAD (e.g. you commit a `Repo: minnt` patch after the experimental commits), run `reflow` before `generate` — see the reflow section below.

 2. **Regenerate and verify:**

    ```bash